JohnvadL/SISR/README.md

 ## Super Resolution Generative Adversarial Network
 - [SRGAN_x64](SRGAN_x64.ipynb): Uses SRGAN architecture trained on ImageNet 64x64 set trained for a 150,000 iterations.
 - [SRGAN_x96](SRGAN_x96.ipynb): Uses a modified Discriminator with train data scraped from Flickr randomly cropped to 96x96.
 Similarly trained for a 150,000 iterations.

+## MemNet

+## Metrics
+There are two [metrics](Metrics.ipynb) used in this project to evaluate model performance.
+- Cosine similarity between the original image and the HR estimate
+- Peak Signal to Noise Ratio